 There are two steps to providing a link to resources for your students:

-Step one: locate the journal article
+Step one: locate the resource

 Step two: generate a link to the resource